Outer loop code

 i += 1

-This example achieves the same result as the previous one but using while
+This example achieves the same result as the previous one but using while loops instead of for loops.

 Example with Nested Loop for Matrix Multiplication: